 - We offer an 'open door' policy where you are welcome any time to make an appointment to meet with either the class teacher or SENCo and discuss how your child is getting on.
 We can offer advice and practical ways that you can help your child at home. - We believe that your child's education should be a partnership between parents and carers and teachers, therefore we aim to keep communication channels open and communicate regularly, especially if your child has complex needs. - If your child has been identified as having additional needs they may have an Individual Education Plan (IEP), which will have individual or group targets.
 This is discussed on a termly basis with parents / carers and they are given a copy of the IEP.
-The targets set are SMART: Specific, Measurable, Achievable, and Realistic, Time scaled targets with the expectation that the child will achieve the target by the time it is reviewed. - If your child has complex SEN they may be part of a TPA (Transition Partnership Agreement) or an Education Health Care Plan (EHCP), a formal meeting will take place every 6 months in the Nursery class or Year R and yearly Year 1 or 2, to discuss your child's progress.
+The targets set are SMART: Specific, Measurable, Achievable, and Realistic, Time scaled targets with the expectation that the child will achieve the target by the time it is reviewed. - If your child has complex SEN they may be part of a TPA (Transition Partnership Agreement) or an Education Health Care Plan (EHCP), a formal meeting will take place yearly, to discuss your child's progress.
 A formal report may be written.
 If the need arises, we can schedule review meetings more frequently.
 Informal reviews are ongoing and take place in day-to-day discussions. - In some cases we operate, a home / school link book, which your child will bring home regularly so that comments from parents / carers and teachers can be shared and responded to when needed. - The school also provides when possible pre-learning packs for children with language difficulties to help children with new concepts and also to support them at unfamiliar times or times of change such as Christmas.